-PROS / The power output is very good.
+Pros / The power output is very good.

-CONS / It lacks a phono input.
+Cons / It doesn’t have a phono input.

 Help & Support

 Sony offers a two-year warranty on the STR-DN1080, which is average for the industry.
 It offers phone and email support and has a social media support team.
 One of the best things about Sony's support is that it offers help over live chat, so you can get assistance without going through a frustrating phone menu.

 The Sony STR-DN1080 is the best AV receiver we reviewed because it is powerful and has excellent connectivity and audio format options, all of which make for a great home theater experience.
 It has six HDMI inputs and two HDMI outputs, the latter of which is rare for an AV receiver.
 At around $500, this is an excellent value for a capable home theater hub.